 - ⅓ cup honey or maple syrup or liquid sugar free sweetener

 - ¼ cup coconut oil melted

 - 1 teaspoon cinnamon or pumpkin pie spice

-- 1.5 cups grated zucchini packed, not squeezed
+- 1.5 cups packed grated zucchini squeezed or not

-- In a large bowl whisk together eggs, sweetener, melted coconut oil, and vanilla extract.
+- In a large bowl whisk together eggs, sweetener, nut/seed butter, melted coconut oil, and vanilla extract.

 - To the wet ingredients add coconut flour, flax meal, baking powder, cinnamon, and salt.
 Whisk together until everything is well combined.